Through the Blue

 Sea temperatures in Mykonos (Source: https://www.seatemperature.org/ )

 For me, early June and early September are the best times to visit, especially with young children.
 The waters have warmed up, and there’s a good dose of sunshine that’s less intense so you can still enjoy the beach in the afternoon without burning.
 The tradeoff?
 The odd chance of rain and cloudy skies.
-Fewer are the crowds, and by the third week of September, the smaller islands start to wind down for summer.
+But fewer are the crowds, and by the third week of September, the smaller islands start to wind down for the season.

 Average annual temperature trends in Athens Greece